kiwicloudmaster/Deployment_App/README.md

 - When you enabled the "Monitored Directory Deployment" the WebSphere created a deploymentProperties folder, and what is that?
 This folder do exactly the same thing that I told in #1 option, in other words, when you update the properties file inside the deploymentProperties folder the magic happens.

-In wwwwwww you see a example of the file and its absolutely that.
+In https://github.com/tfpereira93/Deployment_App/blob/master/Hello_WorldEAR.props you see a example of the file and its absolutely that.

 --------------------------------------------------------------------------------------------------------------------------------